Updated opening hours

 At my counselling and hypnotherapy practice in Berkhamsted I frequently see people who are suffering with anxiety and panic attacks, but what is the difference between the two?
-If you need help with anxiety please feel free to get in touch via the contact form.
+If you need help with anxiety or panic attacks please feel free to get in touch via the contact form.

 Counselling and hypnotherapy for PTSD (post traumatic stress disorder) in Berkhamsted

 Posted on 8th Nov 2017

 What is PTSD?
 Berkhamsted counsellor and hypnotherapist Sean Heneghan describes post traumatic stress disorder and how therapy can help.
 If you're suffering with trauma and you're looking for help please feel free to get in touch.